 To get rid of the missing value bands along face edges, uncheck ‘Interpolate’ (turn interpolation off) in the Array(s) tab.

-To plot GCHP data with Python you will need the following libraries:
+To make a basic plot of GCHP data using Python you will need the following libraries:

 cartopy >= 0.19 (0.18 won’t work – see cartopy#1622)